diquah/modeval/README.md

 custom_ruleset = Ruleset()

 custom_ruleset.variables = [
-    ('pi', math.pi) # Keep in mind this needs to be a value and not a function.
+    ('pi', math.pi) # Keep in mind this needs to be a value and not a reference to function.
 ]

 p = Parser(ruleset = custom_ruleset)
-# Now you can use pi as you would expect (pi*3/2)
+# Now you can use pi as you would expect (pi/180)
 ```

 ### Technical Limitations